JsBergbau/MiTemperature2/README.md

   "receiver": "raspberrypi"
 }
 ```
 or when you don't use a device list file then in sensorname there is the mac address of the sensor.
+For encrypted mode voltage is always 0, see above.

 If you don't have provided any calibration data calibratedHumidity is the humidity value.
 So you can always use calibratedHumidity as the humidity value.